JoGorska/requests-finnhub/README.md

 # steps to complete task:

-finding stock exchange symbols two files + google
+I started with finding the stock symbols.
+I made two attempts to call api and filter the answer.
+These attempts are in files '01_brands_symbol_search.py' and '02_all_stock_symbols_search.py'.

-getting results
+To complete the task of getting the stock data - I created run.py file.